UtrechtUniversity/re-python-package-poetry/README.md

-# re-python-package-poetry
+# Python packaging template with Poetry

 This template repository is created by the [UU Research Engineering team](https://utrechtuniversity.github.io/research-engineering/) and is aimed to provide a simple project template for python package development.
+This template uses [Poetry](https://python-poetry.org/) as the packaging toolkit, there is another [template](https://github.com/UtrechtUniversity/re-python-package-setuptools) that is very similar that uses [Setuptools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html).

 The template includes:
 - Project directory structure